SalesforceFoundation/go-cumulusci/Readme.md

+This application performs Oauth from Heroku to Salesforce.

+First you need to create a Connected app in any production of developer org you own (Setup > Apps > Connected App).
+Enable Oauth for it, give it permissions, and enter a callback like https://MYAPPNAME.herokuapp.com/auth/heroku/callback.
+Save it, and enter the provided ID and Secret in your app configuration in Heroku, as below.
+(Or deploy the app and enter them through the web UI.)

 To deploy to Heroku:

 ```
 $ git clone https://github.com/SalesforceFoundation/go-cumulusci
 $ cd go-cumulusci/
-$ heroku create go-cumulusci -b https://github.com/kr/heroku-buildpack-go.git
+$ heroku create MYAPPNAME -b https://github.com/kr/heroku-buildpack-go.git
+$ heroku config:add OAUTH_CLIENT_ID= #Salesforce-provided ID
+$ heroku config:add OAUTH_CLIENT_SECRET= #Salesforce-provided Secret
 $ git push heroku master
 ```

 To develop you'll also need to know these commands:

 ```
+$ go get #installs locally any dependencies defined in the import declarations
 $ go get github.com/kr/godep #installs godeps
-$ go get #installs locally any dependencies defined in the import declarations
 $ godep save #adds dependencies to the Godeps folder (they need to have been installed locally)
 ```

-Currently, when you run godep on mac, it adds darwin/386 after the go version in Godeps.json.
+Currently, when you run godeps on mac, it adds darwin/386 after the go version in Godeps.json.
 You need to remove that, or the push to Heroku will fail.
 (I have reported this issue: https://github.com/tools/godep/issues/181.)